Top 5 self-care tips for psychiatrists

 Whether you're a consultant psychiatrist or a trainee, self-care is a vital component of your professional practice.
 In fact, the RANZCP Code of Ethics states 'Psychiatrists shall ensure that their physical and mental health allows them to act responsibly and competently'.

-The self-care advice on this page may seem simplistic – but consider taking the challenge to genuinely reflect on which of these areas you're doing well in, and in which areas you could do more.
+Take up the challenge to genuinely reflect on which of these areas you're doing well in, and in which areas you could do more.

 1. Have your own GP and have regular check-ups